elypia/elypian-font/README.md

 **_Anyone_** is free to use this font, for any purpose, free of charge.

+## Introduction
+### Inception
+This font imagines that all characters are strips of paper, folded similarly to origami to create shapes forming abstract lettering.
+Each strip is allowed to have up to one fold on each side to achieve this.

+### Grid
+We replicate these shapes to the screen by simulating the folds on a 12 block tall grid.

+Each cell in the aforementioned grid must be a square; these squares will only ever be filled completely, or half-filled from opposite corners.

+The specifications will use grid cells to refer to sizes.

+## Specification
+The Elypia logo and font follow a specification to ensure consistency throughout all characters, and to objectively determine the optimal or most correct shape for them.

+* Each strip must be a square of one grid cell or rectangle that is one cell wide.
+* Only the shorter side may be slanted.
+* All slants that appear must slant at a 45 degree angle.
+* Parralel slants should not be within one grid cell of eachother.
+* All apertures must be 2 grid cells wide.
+* All characters are a fixed 2 grid cells away from eachother.
+* If a slant occurs between two strips that represent the same character, the angle should face upwards or downwards _towards_ the corresponding strip.

+##

 ## FontForge
 This font is being made and maintained using [FontForge][fontforge], a completely free and open-source font editor that works on all major operating systems.